Freight Shipping from Greenville to Dallas

 How much does it cost to ship freight from Greenville to Dallas?

-Full truckload (FTL) rates from Greenville, SC to Dallas, TX currently range from $2,344-$2,889 for a standard dry van load over the 1,090-mile route.
+Full truckload (FTL) rates from Greenville, SC to Dallas, TX currently range $2,344-$2,889 (roughly $2.15-$2.67 per mile over 1,090 miles).
 LTL shipments typically cost $800-$1,327 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greenville to Dallas?